 Turkey Bone Broth is great to have on hand because it can be used as a base for soups and stews, such as Turkey Barley Soup.
 It also makes a delicious protein-rich sipping beverage that’s full of collagen and soothes our stomachs.
 Plus, the collagen in bone broth is beneficial for our skin, hair, and nails, providing the type of protein these parts of our bodies crave.

 My favorite way to make any bone broth, including Turkey Bone Broth, is using the slow cooker.
 Yes, the stovetop method is great too, but you have to keep more of a watchful eye on it.
-The slow cooker allows you to start it and basically forget it.
+The slow cooker allows you to start the process and basically forget it.
 The convenience is wonderfully liberating!

 But what about the Instant Pot?
 I have made bone broth in the Instant Pot, and it is certainly quick.
 If you’re in a rush, I highly recommend it.
 However, that said, I have found that the bone broth that it creates is not as gelatinous as the slow cooker or the stovetop methods.
 But if you’re short on time, by all means, use the Instant Pot.
-You may know my motto by now…It’s better to make bone broth any way you can than to not make bone broth at all!
+You may know my motto by now…It’s better to make bone broth any way you can than not to make bone broth at all!

 Using the Fat Separator